 Aveiro Portugal Travel Guide

 This delicate and rich pastry is made from a simple yet decadent mixture of egg yolks and sugar syrup.
-It is frequently shaped into artistic forms resembling shells, fish, or miniature barrels, and sometimes encased in a thin, edible wafer.
+It is often shaped into artistic forms resembling shells, fish, or miniature barrels, and sometimes encased in a thin, edible wafer.
 Ovos Moles are more than just a dessert; they are a symbol of Aveiro, protected by a Protected Geographical Indication (PGI) status.

 A national dish, prominent on Aveiro menus, with variations like "Bacalhau à Brás" (shredded cod) and "Bacalhau com Natas" (baked cod with cream).